 Tip #3: Prepare the Soil

 Start with good-quality potting soil.
 Make sure it is light and well-draining.
 Peppers like soil that is slightly acidic, so it’s a good idea to add some organic matter like compost to the potting soil you choose.

 Don’t use common garden soil.
 Regular garden soil will become compacted much more easily than it does in the ground.
 It is best to use a special container soil for vegetable gardening.
-A good potting mix is a combination of organic material (bark, compost, peat moss) and minerals (soil, sand, vermiculite, and other ingredients.
+A good potting mix is a combination of organic material (bark, aged compost, worm casting, spent coffee grounds) and minerals (soil, sand, vermiculite, and other ingredients.
 The potting soil must contain nutrients for vegetable growth and enough air space to allow good air and water movement.

 Here’s another easy-to-make potting mix: ½ gallon each of commercial potting soil, compost (homemade or purchases) or vermiculite, and common garden soil.

 If you are using a large pot, you may want to add a layer of gravel at the bottom to help with drainage.
 This will prevent the soil from becoming waterlogged and root rot from occurring.